Post Office scandal: What the Horizon saga is all about

 Following the High Court ruling, more cases were brought forward to the Criminal Cases Review Commission (CCRC), an independent body which investigates suspected miscarriages of justice.

+In a series of rulings, the convictions of a total of 72 former postmasters have now been overturned, with more expected to go through the courts.

+This included 39 postmasters' convictions being quashed in a single ruling at the Court of Appeal last April.

-The ruling will determine whether these convictions were also "an affront to the public conscience".
+The judges determined that these 39 convictions were also "an affront to the public conscience".

-If judges say they were, the postmasters may pursue civil action against the Post Office for malicious prosecution, seeking significant sums in damages.
+That means the postmasters may pursue civil action against the Post Office for malicious prosecution, seeking significant sums in damages.

-Three more cases referred by the CCRC have yet to be heard.

-It is also reviewing 22 more cases, and inviting others to make an application, which could go directly to the Court of Appeal, if a conviction is believed to be unsafe.

 What about other affected postmasters and postmistresses?

-The Post Office has set up an historic shortfall scheme designed to repay those who lost out, but this excludes those who were part of the High Court settlement.
+The Post Office has set up a separate historic shortfall scheme designed to repay those who lost out, but this excludes those who were part of the High Court settlement.

 More than 2,400 claims have been made to the scheme.
 Ministers said this was more than the Post Office expected and held the potential for the government having to step in to cover some of the cost.

-An inquiry set up "to establish a clear account of the failings of the Horizon IT computer system, and assess whether lessons have been learnt at the Post Office" will report in the summer.
+The inquiry set up "to establish a clear account of the failings of the Horizon IT computer system, and assess whether lessons have been learnt at the Post Office" was given greater powers to investigate and call witnesses to give evidence.
+This followed pressure on the government after convictions started to be quashed.

+It will take into account whether the Post Office knew about faults in the IT system and will also ask how staff shouldered the blame.

-The Justice For Subpostmasters Alliance campaign group, which was instrumental in the High Court battle, refused to take part, describing it as a whitewash and calling for a full public inquiry instead.
+The Justice For Subpostmasters Alliance campaign group, which was instrumental in the High Court battle, had refused to take part, describing it as a whitewash, and called on those still waiting for compensation to refuse to take part.

 Has anyone been held accountable?